SixLabors/Fonts/README.md

 ## Manual build

-If you prefer, you can compile FOnts yourself (please do and help!)
+If you prefer, you can compile Fonts yourself (please do and help!)

 - Using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/)
   - Make sure you have the latest version installed